Kids playing in a trampoline fort.

 The number of kids that can fit will depend on the size of your trampoline – make sure to follow the weight limits set by the manufacturer!

-Also, consider how much space is taken up by pillows, snacks, and other things.
+Also, consider how much space is occupied by pillows, snacks, and other items.
 It’s important not to overcrowd the fort, as this could make the trampoline unstable.

 Final Thoughts